121st Infantry Regiment "Macerata": Formation

 On 1 March 1915 the 121st Infantry Regiment (Brigade "Macerata") was formed in Ancona by the regimental depot of the 93rd Infantry Regiment (Brigade "Messina").
 On the same date the command of the Brigade "Macerata" and the 124th Infantry Regiment (Brigade "Macerata") were formed in Macerata by the regimental depot of the 12th Infantry Regiment (Brigade "Casale").
-Both regiments consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+Both regiments consisted of three battalions, which each fielded four fusilier companies and one machine gun section.
+The Brigade "Macerata" formed, together with the Brigade "Sassari", the 25th Division.

 World War I

 During World War I the Brigade "Macerata" fought on the Italian front: in July and August 1915 the brigade fought in the Second Battle of the Isonzo on the Karst plateau near Polazzo and on the slopes of Monte Sei Busi.
 In November of the same year fought in the Fourth Battle of the Isonzo at Castelnuovo del Carso.
 In August 1916 the brigade fought in the Sixth Battle of the Isonzo at Doberdò and Opatje Selo.
-In 1917 the brigade was transferred to the Val Lagarina valley, where it remained until March 1918, when the brigade was transferred to the Monte Altissimo di Nago.
-In June 1918 the brigade moved to the Piave river front for the Second Battle of the Piave River, during which the brigade held the front at San Biagio di Callalta and Rovarè.
+In February 1917 the infantry regiments of the Brigade "Macerata" ceded both two companies to help from the infantry regiments of the newly formed Brigade "Gaeta".
+During the same year the Brigade "Macerata" was transferred to the Val Lagarina valley, where it remained until March 1918, when the brigade was transferred to the Monte Altissimo di Nago.
+In June 1918 the brigade moved to the Piave river front for the Second Battle of the Piave River, during which the brigade held the front at San Biagio di Callalta and Rovaré.
 In October 1918 the brigade fought in the Battle of Vittorio Veneto and after the breakthrough through the Austro-Hungarian lines advanced to the Livenza and then Tagliamento rivers.

-For their conduct during the last year of the war both regiments of the brigade were awarded a Silver Medal of Military Valour.
+For their conduct during the last year of the war both regiments of the brigade were awarded a Silver Medal of Military Valor.
 After the war the brigade and its two regiments were disbanded on 24 November 1919.